mpv-player/mpv/DOCS/man/mpv.rst

 ``Up`` and ``Ctrl+p`` go up, ``Page down`` and ``Ctrl+f`` scroll down one page, and ``Page up`` and ``Ctrl+b`` scroll up one page.)

+In track selectors, selecting the current tracks disables it.

 g-p
     Select a playlist entry.